sourcehut-mirrors/chawan/doc/api.md

 Following properties (functions/getters) are defined by `Pager`:

 `load(url = pager.buffer.url)`
-: Put the specified address into the URL bar, and optionally load it.

-  Note that this performs auto-expansion of URLs, so Chawan will expand any matching omni-rules (e.g. search), try to open schemeless URLs with the default scheme/local files, etc.

-  Opens a prompt with the current URL when no parameters are specified;
+: Opens a prompt to load a resource, with `url` pre-filled.
-  otherwise, the string passed is displayed in the prompt.

 `loadSubmit(url)`
-: Act as if `url` had been entered to the URL bar.  `loadSubmit` differs from `gotoURL` in that it also evaluates omni-rules, tries to prepend a scheme, etc.
+: Act as if `url` had been entered to the URL bar.  `loadSubmit` differs from `gotoURL` in that it also evaluates omni-rules, tries to prepend a scheme for URLs without one/local files, etc.

 `gotoURL(url, options = {replace: null, contentType: null, save: false, charset: null})` : Go to the specified URL immediately (without a prompt).
 This differs from `loadSubmit` in that it loads the exact URL as passed (no prepending https, etc.)

-  When `replace` is set, the new buffer may replace the old one if it loads successfully.
+  When `replace` is set to a `Buffer` object, the new buffer will replace the old one if it loads successfully.

-  When `contentType` is set, the new buffer's content type is forcefully set to that string.
+  When `contentType` is set, the new buffer's content type is forcibly set to that string.

   When `save` is true, the user is prompted to save the resource instead of displaying it in a buffer.